sonisarm/Technical-validation-of-imputation/README.md

 ### Section 2: Comparison of genotypes along the chromosome
+This code is designed to compare genotypes between two VCF files.
+Specifically, the goal is to evaluate the accuracy imputation by comparing imputed low-coverage sequences to high-coverage sequences of the same individual.

 * Input: High-Coverage and Low-Coverage GDS for replicate individuals
 * Script: ```2_Genotype_mismatches.md```